 Developing malaria treatments

 Although malaria is both preventable and treatable, it continues to take a high toll, particularly in sub-Saharan Africa.
-While artemisinin-based combination therapies (ACTs) have been instrumental in controlling the disease, the emergence of resistance to ACTs in parts of Asia has highlighted the urgent need for new drugs.
+Artemisinin-based combination therapies (ACTs) have become the standard of care for malaria, yet the emergence of first signs of resistance to artemisinin, the key compound in current standard treatments (ACTs) in parts of Asia, has highlighted the need for new drugs.

-Discovery and early development of NITD609 and the IZP class were the result of pooled resources and efforts of scientists at the Novartis Institute for Tropical Diseases (NITD) in Singapore, the Genomics Institute of the Novartis Research Foundation in La Jolla, California, and the Novartis Institutes for BioMedical Research (NIBR) in Basel, Switzerland, as well as external collaborators.
+Discovery and early development of KAE609 and KAF156 were the result of pooled resources and efforts of scientists at the Novartis Institute for Tropical Diseases (NITD) in Singapore, the Genomics Institute of the Novartis Research Foundation and the Scripps Research Institute in La Jolla, California, and the Swiss Tropical and Public Health Institute (Swiss TPH) in Basel.

 In November 2013, Novartis and collaborators announced the discovery of yet another new malaria drug target and a new compound class with potential to prevent, block and treat malaria.